-Pupils frequently missing from education will be identified through academy unauthorised absence procedures and children missing education procedures.
 To support in ensuring all our pupils are safe, a weekly welfare check will be completed by the academy for any pupil who is absent for 5 consecutive days regardless of the reason for absence.
 Following the weekly welfare check and update should be logged on CPOMS.

-A child who frequently goes missing from education is a potential indicator of abuse or neglect, and such children are at risk of being victims of harm, exploitation, or radicalisation.
+A child going missing from education is a potential indicator of abuse or neglect, and such children are at risk of being victims of harm, exploitation, or radicalisation.
 There are many circumstances where a child may become missing from education, but some children are particularly at risk.
 These include children who: